 Stepping Out takes those who have participated in JDPP Residencies in prison or in New Beginnings to the next level, offering professional mentorships with the JDPP Ensemble that include paid training and participation in prison-related Ensemble performances.
 This professional experience expands the range and authenticity of the work as the performers represent their own words as well as those who remain in prison.
 The performances help to change perceptions of who is in prison and why they are there.
 Discussions about carceral realities and issues follow all performances.

 “Working with JDPP has strengthened my confidence and self-esteem and has given me the opportunity to develop into a performer.
 I am able to continue working through the guilt and shame that accompanies being convicted of a felony by receiving and lending support to others while participating in meaningful work.”

-New Beginnings is a unique 10-week arts engagement with women from Community Partners in Action’s Resettlement program and students in a Human Rights seminar at Trinity College.
-The workshop culminates in a small performance for the community.
-The special bond created among the women and students leads to enormous artistic and personal growth.
-As one of the women describes,
+New Beginnings is a unique 10-week arts engagement with women and men who have returned to the community from Community Partners and Human Rights Studies students in at Trinity College.
+Weekly sharings of stories, dance and art work culminate in a small performance for the community.
+The special bond created among the community members and students leads to enormous artistic and personal growth.

 “I was nervous at first.
 But, the group helped me open up and tell my story.
 You all taught me how to love myself and not let life knock me down.”